speedata/xts-doc/docs/reference/cmdreference/.ref/table.md

 `fontsize` (text, optional)
 :   Set the font size.
-You can use a name predefined with [DefineFontsize](../definefontsize.md) or a string such as "10pt/12pt" to set the font size and the leading.
+You can use a string such as "10pt/12pt" to set the font size and the leading.
 Defaults to 'text'.